Environmental + Interior Design (EID)

 EID 355 Sculpture (3)

-Intermediate techniques in sculpture and 3D design as it relates to spatial concepts and human scale in the built environment.
-Interior Design students will focus on conceiving, producing and justifying 3D conceptual objects within the context of interior spaces.
-(Tech Apps Course- 6 contact hours per week) Offered each semester.
-Cross-listed with AR 355.
-Prerequisites: AR 255, or EID 200, or consent of instructor.
+Intermediate techniques in hands-on sculpture and 3D design, developing structural and perceptual senses with an emphasis on 3D perceptions of space, scale, and environment.
+Interior Design students may focus on conceiving, producing and justifying 3D conceptual objects within the context of interior spaces.
+Cross-listed with EID-355.
+Prerequisites: AR 255 or EID 200, or consent of instructor.

 EID 370 Universal Design-Inclusive Environments (4)

 Universal Design-Inclusive Environments focuses on the functionality, materiality and designed aesthetic of the built environment and how design decisions affect the quality of life experience of the end-users.
 This course engages students in better understanding a variety of physical and cognitive capabilities over a life span and how the built environment impacts our quality of life in both public and private spaces.
 Students also effectively interpret and implement a variety of project- specific codes and regulations that help to ensure the health, safety and welfare of the general public.
-(Studio Course – 6 contact hours per week) Offered annually.
-Prerequisites: passing the CUH-EID comprehensive exam & practicum, EID 321, or consent of the instructor.
+Prerequisites: passing the CUH-EID comprehensive exam & practicum, EID 321, or consent of the instructor, EN 102, COM 101